Skip to main content

 In the daytime, hippos might come out of the water for a few minutes to feed on the grasses near the river or lake.
 These patches of grass near the water are referred to as "hippo lawns" but hippos move several kilometres from the river to feed at night.

-Related article: Where you can find hippos in the wild
+Related article: Where you can see hippos on safari in the wild

 Do Hippos Eat Watermelon In The Wild?